-*ARM University and Xilinx University programs reserve the right to accept or refuse registrations.
+*ARM University program reserves the right to accept or refuse registrations.

 Trouble viewing the video?
 Click here

 Hands-on mbed Workshop: